Georepublic/pg_scheduleserv/docs/api.md

 GET /projects/{project_id}/schedule
 ```

-Get the schedule for a project
+Get the schedule for a project.

+**For JSON content type**: When overview = true, only the metadata is returned.
+Default value is false, which also returns the summary object.

 #### Consumes
   * application/json